xsltdev/nodejsdev.ru/docs/api/fs.md

 -   `callback` [<Function>](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Function)
     -   `err` [<Error>](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Error)

-Changes the access and modification times of a file in the same way as [`fs.utimes()`][], with the difference that if the path refers to a symbolic link, then the link is not dereferenced: instead, the timestamps of the symbolic link itself are changed.
+Changes the access and modification times of a file in the same way as [`fs.utimes()`][`fs.utimes()`], with the difference that if the path refers to a symbolic link, then the link is not dereferenced: instead, the timestamps of the symbolic link itself are changed.

 No arguments other than a possible exception are given to the completion callback.